outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

     # mount -t ntfs-3g -o utf8 /dev/sdb7 /mnt/misc
     ```

     Most of the time, we use *-t msdos* to mount FAT12 and FAT16; use `-t vfat` to mound VFAT and FAT32.
 If you don't use special mount options (i.e. English language users), *-t* mouint option can be omitted since mount detects filesystem itself.

     There are three options need special attention: *codepage*, *iocharset*, and *utf8*.
-Possible argument values must be enabled in kernel.
+Possible NLS options must be enabled in kernel.
 We can set their default values in kernel - *Default codepage for FAT*, *Default iocharset for FAT*, *Default NLS Option* which can be overriden in mount command. *codepage*/*iocharset*/*utf8* arguments support Windows MSDOS/FAT/NTFS short/long filename decoding/conversion.

     In short, the *codepage* option is for *short* filename, and the *iocharset* option is for *long* filename.
-The *utf8* option alone is to replace *iocharset=utf8* which is not recommended.
+The *utf8* option alone is to replace *iocharset=utf8*/*nls=utf8* which is not recommended.

-    Filesystems with MS-DOS or Windows origin (i.e.: vfat, ntfs, smbfs, cifs, iso9660, udf) need the *iocharset* mount option in order for non-ASCII characters in file names to be interpreted properly.
-The value of this option should be the same as the character set of your *locale*, adjusted in such a way that the kernel understands it.
-This works if the relevant character set definition (found under File systems -> Native Language Support) has been compiled into the kernel or built as a module.
-The *codepage* option is also needed for *vfat*-compatible (MSDOS/FAT) and *smbfs* filesystems.
-It should be set to the codepage number used under MS-DOS/Windows in your country.

 ### 3.4.1 codepage

 In old Windows system, both filesystem meta data and file contents are stored as codepage.
 But in this section, I only talk short filename display under Linux.

+The *codepage* option is needed for *vfat*-compatible (MSDOS/FAT) and *smbfs* filesystems.
+It should be set to the codepage number used under MS-DOS/Windows in your country.

-NLS *codepage* option sets the codepage number for converting to shortname characters on MSDOS/FAT.
+NLS *codepage* option sets the codepage number for converting to shortname characters on Windows MSDOS/FAT.
 By default, *mount* will take `FAT_DEFAULT_CODEPAGE` in Linux kernel.
-Short filename is encoded by codepage and should be decoded to human readable characters.
+Short filename is encoded by codepage and should be decoded and then converted to kernel Unicode before displaying.

 When should we use *codepage*?
 MSDOS/FAT12/FAT16 only support short filename of `8.3` format by codepage (i.e. Chinese cp936) encoding (i.e. GB2312 or GBK).
-If you mount such partitions, NLS *cp936* must be enabled in Linux kernel (M or Y) and *codepage=936* argument be added to mount command such that the short filename can be displayed..
+If you mount such partitions, NLS *cp936* must be enabled in Linux kernel (M or Y) and *codepage=936* argument be added to mount command such that the short filename can be displayed.

 Say you have a FAT32 parition and mount it with option `-t msdos -o codepage=936`, filenames are displayed short.
 If you want to display true long filename, use `-t vfat` or just remove `-t` option instead.

 Most of the time, we needn't *codepage* mount argument at all since MSDOS/FAT12/FAT15 and applications depending on short filename are almost dead.
 Currently, VFAT and FAT32 support long filename by Unicode encoding.
 Actually, we do omit this argument as short filename is almost deprecated.

+When we use *codepage=936*, the kernel:

+1. Find the relevant NLS *cp936* module;
+2. Decode short filename to GBK/GB2312 code point;
+3. Convert the code point to Unicode code point;

+    Kernel operates characters with Unicode.

 ### 3.4.2 iocharset

 Character set used for converting between the encoding used for user visible long filename characters (display on screen) and 16 bit Unicode characters (long filename are encoded by Unicode UTF-16).
 Long filenames are stored on disk in Unicode format (usually UTF-16), but Unix for the most part doesn't know how to deal with Unicode.
 By default, `FAT_DEFAULT_IOCHARSET` setting is used.
 Since only VFAT/FAT32/NTFS support long filename, when mounting MSDOS/FAT12/FAT16, you should not use *iocharset* argument.

+Filesystems with MS-DOS or Windows origin (i.e.: vfat, ntfs, smbfs, cifs, iso9660, udf) need the *iocharset* mount option in order for non-ASCII characters in file names to be interpreted properly.
+The value of this option should be the same as the character set of your *locale*, adjusted in such a way that the kernel understands it.
+This works if the relevant character set definition (found under File systems -> Native Language Support) has been compiled into the kernel or built as a module.

-This argument should NOT be ignored since it controls the final display of true long filename unless your kernel Default NLS Option (*utf8* in above kernel configuration menu) equals to your system *locale*.
+This argument should NOT be ignored since it controls the display of true long filename unless your kernel Default NLS Option (*utf8* in above kernel configuration menu) equals to your system *locale*.
 It should be set to be the corresponding *character encoding* of your Linux system *locale*.
 If locale is not UTF-8, like GBK or GB2312, set it to *iocharset=cp936*.
 If locale is UTF-8, use *utf8*,  *iocharset=utf8*/*nls=utf8*.

 The argument of doing UTF-8 translations with just *utf8* (NOTE: "iocharset=utf8" or *nls=utf8* is not recommended) is recommended if unsure.
 If *iocharset=utf8* mount argument is used, Linux kernel VFAT module will be case sensitive which is incompatible with Windows short filename which does not differentiate filename character case. *utf8* alone does not have this side effect.
 Attention: the counterpart of NTFS *iocharset* option is now deprecated and renamed as *nls*.
 Details refer to `man mount`.

+When we use *iocharset=cp936*, the kernel:

+1. Read the UTF-16 long filename directly from FAT32/NTFS;
+2. Get the long filename Unicode code point;
+3. Find the relevant NLS *cp936* module;
+4. Encode the Unicode code point to GBK/GB2312
+5. Return the GBK code userspace program like X, file editor etc.

 > We notice that *codepage* option is decided basically by the language of Windows users while *iocharset* is set based on Linux *locale*.
 The NLS value set for *iocharset* and *codepage* should be enabled in kernel - Native Language Support.